| | |

 • Dry coconut provides a gorgeous nutty tropical taste to the karanji.
 I use desiccated coconut, but dry coconut also works.
 Fresh coconut isn’t suitable; it’s too wet.

 • Fine semolina in small amounts absorbs any excess moisture, ensuring the filling is dry.
-It also emphasizes the nutty flavors!
+It also emphasizes the nutty flavours!

 • White poppy seeds are mild, nutty, and subtly fruity, adding complexity to the karanji.